scperkins/EJEHardenberg.github.io/blog/serial-hill-climber-golang.md

 <s>an entire Evolutionary Computation Kit</s> a small program to get a grip on how
 channels in Go work, and on wetting my appetite for Evolutionary methods.

-Without further adue, here's the entire Go program:
+Without further adieu, here's the entire Go program:
 <script src="https://gist.github.com/EJEHardenberg/9c535f1cd71f2c2a8012.js"></script>

 It's pretty simple.
 Here's a quick run down: